johnnymast/compile-the-linux-kernel/README.md

 > ℹ️ **Info**
-> Compiling the Linux kernel on my machine took 20 minutes and 40 seconds.
+> On my system, compiling the Linux kernel took 20 minutes and 40 seconds.
->

-If you dont want to messure the compile time use
+If you do not want to measure the compile time, simply run:

 ```bash
 make -j$(nproc)